 TSCT is staffed by Registered Nurses dedicated to providing quality medical and educational services to the entire student body when school is in session.
-There is a physician on site one day a week for injury or illness scheduled visits.
-These visits can be scheduled at either Branch or Main Campus Health Office's.
-These visits are by appointment only and are billed through your insurance carrier.
-If there is a co pay with the insurance that would be due at time of visit.
 If medical referrals are needed they can be arranged at offsite locations with transportation at no cost to the student.